ben-ryder/Soar/README.md

 # Soar
-A proof of concept game, where the player flies through a cave.
+A proof of concept game where the player flies through a cave trying to collect the coins and not crash.
 This is a minimal viable product and as such this is only a first representation.
 There will need to be a code refactor, graphics imporvements etc, before I release it.

 ## Improvements